piku98/timedlock/README.md

 ## Author
 Sourav Das

-Created with ❤️ for the Go community
+Created for the Go community

 ---